shankaragouda77/shankaragouda77/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information. 📬 Contact

-For questions or suggestions: • Project Lead: kotha.yasaswini • GitHub Repository: yasaswini2007 • Email: kotha.yasaswini@s.amity.edu
+For questions or suggestions: • Project Lead: shankaragouda patil • GitHub Repository: shankaragouda77 • Email: shankaragouda.patil@s.amity.edu

 🙏 Acknowledgments • Special thanks to our faculty guide for support and feedback • All the open-source tools and libraries used • Educational platforms that inspired our design
 <!--